carriemorrill/lake-model-utilities/run-scripts/README.md

 3. Edit the fortran program writeParameter.f to match the parameters you wish to vary and their possible ranges of values.
 The Latin Hypercube sampling generates values in the range 0 to 1.
 This fortran program will be called by the shell script to apply these scalings to parameter ranges and then write out parameter values to be concatenated to the lake.inc file.

-4. Edit shell script (Unix: runLakeModel.sh, Windows Powershell: runLakeModel.ps1) as necessary.
-The main edit needed will be to match the number of loop iterations to the number of sets of parameters (= first argument of improvedLHS).
+4. Edit shell script (Unix: runLakeModel.sh, Windows Powershell: runLakeModel.ps1).
+First, match the number of loop iterations to the number of sets of parameters (= first argument of improvedLHS).
+For example, when using nsim = 1000, for Unix and Powershell, respectively:

+    > while [$j -le 1000]

+    > while($j -le 1000)

+ Second, edit the fortran compiler and the name of the lake model version you are running.

+    > gfortran -o lake HB-windy-sed-varD2.f90

 5. Run script using the appropriate command: